-What your retirement looks like is unique to you.
+What retirement looks like is unique to you.

 Chances are, however, whatever you're picturing, it's not your investment portfolio.
 When people prepare for retirement, they often focus on the big picture, forgetting about the details.

-I tell my clients that achieving a happy retirement is as much about their purpose—what they want to do and where they want to do it—as their portfolio.
+Achieving a happy retirement is as much about your purpose— what you want to do and where you want to do it—as your portfolio.

 How should I spend my time?

-Keeping that in mind, here are some options for ways you can keep yourself connected and engaged:
+With that in mind, here are some ways to keep yourself connected and engaged:

 - Give back.
 Volunteering can be a meaningful way to spend your time.
 You can help others by using the skills you developed during your career, or even learn new ones.